ohch4too/challenge-devsecops-mwhite/README.md

 ## Project Summary

+This was a 'hiring challenge' for a job with [Loft Orbital] (https://loftorbital.com/).

 This project demonstrates progressive development work through four pull requests.
 Each PR addresses specific concerns: establishing project structure and CI/CD automation, implementing REST API compliance with proper HTTP standards, hardening security through credential management and vulnerability remediation, and refactoring to clean architecture with comprehensive testing.
 The current state is not a complete product but a snapshot of work in progress.
 Future development might include authentication mechanisms, authorization controls, API versioning, observability features, and business logic that transforms this from a demo into a functional microservice with defined purpose.

 Detailed summaries of each development phase are available in the `WORKSUMMARY/` directory, with individual markdown files corresponding to each pull request.